SpezzaAC/CST3115/Assignment 2/README.md

 - Displays a basic error message if the API call fails

 Limitations:
 Proper integration of WorkManager and the 5 day forecast display is not seen on the application.
 While attempts were made to include these features within the application, not everything could be completed in-time and was therefore not included.

-However, the code that we made to use as part of the integration of WorkManagwer and the 5 day forecast is still present within the application and can be found in the files, but none of it is in use.
+However, the code that we made to use as part of the integration of WorkManager and the 5 day forecast is still present within the application and can be found in the files, but none of it is in use.
 A refresh button was added in replacement of the WorkManager.
+Rather than periodically getting an update from the API, the user can click the refresh button and it will update the UI with the new data.